LainLayer/visual-novel-engine/README.md

 ## TODO

 ### high
-- [ ] Command to turn textbox on and off
-- [ ] Custom build system using wren https://wren.io/
-- [ ] Add `block` keyword that will block without doing anything.

-### medium
 - [ ] Overlay over the game and ability to animate it
 - [ ] Implement more interpolators, and add some form of syntax for them.
+- [ ] sound effects, fade audio in and out.

+### medium
+- [ ] Custom build system using wren https://wren.io/
 - [ ] Apply passive effects onto sprites.
 - [ ] Implement player choices (BIG)
-- [ ] sound effects, fade audio in and out.
 - [ ] Load custom fonts from chickenmilk.
+- [ ] Dialog history menu where you can scroll through all previously spoken lines.

 ### low
 - [ ] Refactor text displaying system to duplicate strings from the file and store them separetely, then free the file contents.
-- [ ] Dialog history menu where you can scroll through all previously spoken lines.
 - [ ] Main menu.
 - [ ] Save Game state.
 - [ ] Custom menus from inside chickenmilk.